Ghost1995/object_collection_robotic_arm/README.md

 ### 3) Run the Tests using Test Node

-After compiling the code by following the [build instructions](#build-instruction), you can also run the tests using the test node.
+After compiling the code by following the [aforementioned instructions](#run-the-tests-while-compiling-the-code) to generate the allTests node, you can run the tests using this node.
 But, you first need to start all the topics.
 To do so, use the following commands:
 ```
 source ~/catkin_ws/devel/setup.bash
 roslaunch iiwa_moveit moveit_planning_execution.launch